b1llg/vprom/journal/journal.md

 Questions for next meeting?
 ```

+## Week 2: 2025-10-27 - 2025-11-02
+### 2025-10-29:
+- Completed the analytical assignement.
+Had trouble finding the plastic corrector, needed help from Claude
+- Worked on the plasticity_1d_perfect.py assignement.
+Stress history seems wrong (not unloading).
+Will check that tomorrow

+### 2025-10-28:
+- Installed Trilinos.
+Might be a good idea to use rather than MFEM for later in the project.
+It looks like very complex however.
+- An idea could be to start with MFEM+libCEED/libROM and then create custom kernels/Framework with Trilinos once MFEM/libROM can't handle the work.
+- I'd like to get rid of Python once working with 2d/3d problems.
+Might be a good idea to either work on a 1d problem with mfem next week.

+### 2025-10-27:
+- Started pseudo reading Simo and Dunn.
+I need to take my time and write the equations while reading because there is to much math to keep it all in my head.
+- Started to install MFEM and make some tests.
+Might be a good idea to use it soon

 ## Week 1: 2025-10-21 - 2025-10-26
+### Recap:
+- After reading theory.
+Things started to make sense.
+Some stuff was seen a while ago, it was a good reminder.
+- The coding assignement was also a good reminder of FE theory.
+Maybe need a refresher on that.
 ### 2025-10-26:
 - Completing the code assignment for linear element.
 - The error plot seems off but the error is so small that it seems like a round off error.